 BillyFish Books is a publishing company based in Pueblo West, Colorado, with a fixed focus on non-fiction.
 Established by Tammie Stevens, a performer and founder of animal rescue foundation, The Lazarus Fund, Billyfish Books caters to writers who are unwilling to compromise their unique content by conforming to industry-standards, beginning with the publishing of the tale of real-life explorer Jason Lewis.
 “The Expedition, Dark Waters: True Story of the First Human-Powered Circumnavigation of the Earth” by Howard Fisher, claimed the Benjamin Franklin Award in 2013 with its three-part discourse into the true-to-life exploration of the globe, while also taking the National Indie Excellence Award of the same year.
 Non-fiction submissions of travel books, adventure books, inspirational content, motivational discourses, books concerning environmental affairs, books suitable to children and animal-related content are all accepted.
 View the manuscript submission page of BillyFish Books for more information.

 Selene River Press is a publisher founded over twenty-five years ago by Stephanie Selene Anderson, who specializes in nutrition, food safety and alternative health care.
-Their publications are centered around the philosophy referenced in the work of Dr. Royal Lee, a leader in the proof that vitamin deficiencies resulted from processed foods are at the root of most degenerative disease.
+Their publications are centred around the philosophy referenced in the work of Dr. Royal Lee, a leader in the proof that vitamin deficiencies resulted from processed foods are at the root of most degenerative disease.
 Great examples of their preferred style are found in “An Endocrine Handbook” by Jeremy E. Kaslow, and “Cooking Techniques for the Gut and Psychology Syndrome Diet” by Monica Corrado, which has been released in multiple parts.
 Eligible manuscripts include those covering self-health literacy, holistic health education, herbal medicine, homeopathy, professional health care experiences, research which highlights the benefits of whole-foods, organic farming & husbandry and cookbooks which focus on fresh, whole foods.
 Diet books and cookbooks which promote soy as a main protein are not accepted.
 To submit your book proposal, please view the “Write for Us” page of Selene River Press.
+Some of their accepted genres include common-sense nutrition, self-health, holistic health education, organic gardening, farming, husbandry, and cookbooks that focus on using fresh ingredients.
 In addition to publishing services, they also have a guest posting form readily available on their site.

 10. Flying Pen Press

 Flying Pen Press is based in Denver, Colorado and is a publisher specializing in science fiction, fantasy, role-playing game books, poker books and mystery novels.
 The only non-fiction which is considered is memoirs.
 As the brainchild of David A. Rozansky, a well-versed writer with over twenty years’ experience in publishing, Flying Pen Press makes use of a print-on-demand system whereby the costs of publishing are cut significantly.
 To gauge the preferred style of their accepted works, one needs but look at titles such as the steampunk adventure “Owl Dance” by David Lee Summers, and the first of the “Mountain Men” novels, “Crossed Arrows” by Terry Grosz.
 Before submitting your manuscript, a proposal is required.
+Flying Pen Press is accepting titles in science fiction, fantasy and mystery.
+They are also open to poker books and other titles discussing role playing.
 You can find full submission details on the submission guidelines page of Flying Pen Press, alternatively contact them via email for more information.

 Shambhala Publications is a publisher based in Boulder, Colorado, which specializes in eastern religion & philosophy.
 Established in 1969, this publisher carries 1,600 titles in print.
 From the acclaimed works of their first author Chögyam Trungpa, whose “The Collected Works of Chögyam Trungpa” has reached no less than nine volumes, to “In the Lap of Buddha” by Gavin Harrison, Shambhala carries a renowned range of authors.
-Submissions are welcomed with eastern manuscripts preferred, although many other genres are covered such as health, wellness, martial arts, meditation and even other spiritual doctrines such as Judaism, Hinduism, Sufism and Christianity.
-For more information concerning their submission process, please view the submissions page of Shambhala Publications.
+Some of their accepted genres include Buddhism, mindfulness, yoga, psychology, health, wellness, nature, parenting, crafting, and more.
+For additional information concerning their submission process, please view the submissions page of Shambhala Publications.
 Alternatively, email your proposal to their editors.

 Operating out of Boulder, Colorado, Lynne Rienner Publishers was founded in 1984 and specializes in scholarly and textbook publishing.
 They cover international studies, comparative politics from all regions of the world, books pertaining to US politics, international military history, sociology and criminology books relating to the US.
 Among their more prominent books are “Undocumented Latino Youth: Navigating Their Worlds” by Marisol Clark-Ibanez, divulging the undocumented communities affected by immigration policies and state laws, as well as “Power Politics in Zimbabwe” by Michael Brattan which discusses the authoritarian rule of the former leader, Robert Mugabe.
 For more information regarding their publishing program, please view this page, alternatively contact Lynne Rienner via email.